 The model accounts for STIs by allowing the user to specify a single time series of prevalences of ulcerating STIs for each sub-population.
 The model increases the HIV transmission probability by a cofactor if either partner has an STI.
 This prevalence of ulcerating STIs is held constant during the calibration, then allowed to vary during the intervention.

-One major ulcerating STI in PNG is syphilis.
-Syphilis is caused by a bacterium, Treponema pallidum pallidum, and as such is vulnerable to certain antibiotics including penicillin G benzathine and azithromycin.
-The other major ulcerating STI, HSV-2, is caused by a virus and is not vulnerable to antibiotics.
-To model the effect of a PPT program for syphilis, we build a simple SIRS model for syphilis, ignoring the effects of PPT on other ulcerating STIs, and ignoring any effect of HIV on syphilis transmission.
+To model the effect of a PPT program for UBSTIs, we build a simple SIRS model for syphilis, ignoring the effects of PPT on other ulcerating STIs, and ignoring any effect of HIV on syphilis transmission.
+We use the calibration-phase prevalences of STIs from the HIV model as inputs to the UBSTI model.
 By assuming independence between syphilis and other ulcerating STIs, and estimating the fraction of people with ulcerating STIs who have syphilis, we can also estimate the level of syphilis used in calibrating the HIV model.
 We can then calibrate our syphilis model to the syphilis level in the HIV model.
 We run our syphilis model for a variety of interventions and a variety of assumptions about the relative prevalence of syphilis among people with ulcerating STIs, then calculate the corresponding STI levels.
 We input these into the HIV model as interventions, and thus predict the effect of our syphilis PPT on HIV transmission.

 Baseline syphilis levels

 We take the proportions A of each sub-population which have ulcerating STIs from the HIV model specifications.
 We then assume that a certain fraction ϕ of the people with ulcerating STIs have syphilis.
 We allow a person to have more than one ulcerating STI, and assume that having syphilis is independent of having other ulcerating STIs.
-Our assumed equilibrium syphilis I* is simply ϕ times A. We calculate the level of other ulcerating STI levels O so that 1-I*1-O=1-A, which should hold if I* and Ο are independent.
+Our assumed equilibrium syphilis I* is simply ϕ times A. We calculate the level of other ulcerating STI levels U so that 1-I*1-U=1-A, which should hold if I* and Ο are independent.
 Thus:

-I*=A×ϕ O=A-I*1-I*
+I*=Aϕ U=A-I*1-I*